Usually, when something starts going moldy it’s a cause for concern. So it’s natural to be a bit worried if you spot some mold in your compost bin.

 White residue in your compost pile is probably not mold, but rather a build-up of actinomycetes.

-Since they work on the woody elements in compost, actinomycetes are often credited with giving compost its distinctive earthy smell.
+Since they work on the woody elements in compost, actinomycetes are often credited with giving compost its distinctive earthy smell and distinctive deep brown color.

 The first time I saw a patch of bright yellow mold in my compost, it freaked me out.